 We strongly advise all our tenants to take out contents insurance to safeguard their personal possessions against damages or a break-in.
 All our landlords have relevant buildings and contents insurance.
 However, neither of these provide cover for any of the tenants’ items.
 We are happy to recommend the services of our FSA regulated insurance partner – please ask for more details.

-When you decide you would like to move out of the property, you will need to notify us in writing, giving no less than two months notice or four weeks notice dependant on what is written in your tenancy agreement.
+When you decide you would like to move out of the property, you will need to notify us in writing, giving no less than two months notice or four weeks notice dependent on what is written in your tenancy agreement.
 We will send you a letter outlining the property vacating procedure which will give details of the final inspection, closing utility company accounts, final rent payment, return of the deposit, forwarding of mail and cancellation of the standing order.